dongtang123/rs_introduction/README.md

 # rs_introduction
-This is a repository for rs introduction between and lw.
+This is a repository for rs introduction between cjm and lw.